 In the Ortiz v.
 Ortiz case, the parties’ income was insufficient to meet all of their living expenses.
 However, the wife was able to continue making the mortgage payments for the marital home, the children attended school close to the marital home, and the wife and children would be required to move out of the area to find affordable housing if the marital home was sold.
 Additionally, the husband and his fiancée rented a comparable home near the marital home.
 Since the wife was able to make mortgage payments on the marital home, it was in the best interests of the children to remain in the marital home, and the husband was able to find comparable housing near the children and their schools, the Florida Court of Appeal affirmed the trial court’s award of exclusive use and occupancy to the wife.

-To speak with a Boca Raton divorce attorney to discuss family law issues, contact the Lane Law Firm, P.A. at (561) 363-3400.
+To speak with a Boca Raton divorce attorney to discuss the division of property and assets in a Florida divorce case, contact the Lane Law Firm, P.A. at (561) 363-3400.